kennysam21/COMP490-491/README.md

 create a new .env file:

 ```
-change directory to frontend folder in terminal
+change directory to backend folder in terminal
 copy example env file using command "cp .env.example .env"
 ```